mpere056/Game-Mod/README.md

-#Read Features.txt to know about what this mod does
+#Read Features.txt to know what this mod can do
 #This code includes only code that my friend and I wrote, not all the code needed for these classes to be fully functional

 - Candies.cs